 Women’s Aid Northern Ireland will host Professor Evan Stark, the leading global expert on coercive control, where he will be keynote speaker at a conference on coercive control on Wednesday 22nd March.

 Professor Stark, who advised the English, Welsh and Scottish governments in developing their coercive control laws, will also meet with officials, politicians and agencies in Northern Ireland to lend his expertise and guidance on enacting similar legislation here.

 Speaking about the conference, Women’s Aid CEO Jan Melia said:

 “We are so grateful to Evan Stark for coming back to Northern Ireland to shine a light on the need for a coercive control law here.
 Coercive control is at the heart of domestic abuse.
 Perpetrators inflict deliberate suffering on their victims, limiting their personal freedom, monitoring their every move and stripping away their control.
 We are not talking about a bit of name-calling or being mean, coercive control is a sustained pattern of intimate terrorism.

-This new law will help police, judges and courts to understand and better respond to domestic violence, and ensure that domestic violence perpetrators are no longer able to abuse their victims with impunity.
-But the longer the political crisis drags on, the longer victims will have no legal protections against this heinous form of domestic violence.
+This new law will help police, judges and courts to understand and better respond to domestic abuse, and ensure that domestic abuse perpetrators are no longer able to abuse their victims with impunity.
+But the longer the political crisis drags on, the longer victims will have no legal protections against this heinous form of domestic abuse.